pdx-fanclub/fanclub-app/README.md

 SSL/https are becoming the prevalent standard for securing web development.
 Additionally we wanted to have an HTTPS endpoint to secure the token exchange with spotify.
 While signing creating and signing our own certificate is certainly possible, we chose the letsEncrypt.com a 503(c) which lowers the cost of entry for developers looking for a certificate authority.
 Lets encrypt is relatively new however it has support from Mozilla, Google, Cisco, Facebook, et al;

- 1. Register a domain name: google.domains for our team
+ 1. [Register a domain name and add it to Heroku:](https://devcenter.heroku.com/articles/custom-domains) google.domains for our team
  2. Redirect the registar DNS to the certificate agent: DNSimple for our team
  3. Apply for certificates from LetsEncrypt using the DNSimple web gui
  4. Wait... certificate authority needs to verify your control of the domain and issue certificates